amrithadevadiga/katacoda/HDP Creation/finish.md

-You have successfully finished the Spark with Jupyter Scenario in BlueData App Workbench environment.!!
+You have successfully finished the HDP in BlueData App Workbench environment.!!